 I often hear people say it is too much trouble to cook.
 It takes too much time, groceries are expensive, and it is easier to just stop for fast food.
 I disagree.
 I think time spent cooking is time well spent for your physical and mental health.
 Keeping healthy foods in the freezer helps you put together dinner even after a hectic day.

 Depending on the recipe, you may even be able to relax while food is cooking, like in a slow cooker, multi-cooker, oven, or rice cooker.
 Luanne Brown has some free simple cookbooks which are terrific if you are just learning how to cook.
-Thug Kitchen 101 also has a lot of cooking basics and interesting recipes.
+Bad Manners 101 also has a lot of cooking basics and interesting recipes.

 Recipes That Freeze Well